Azure/iotedge-lorawan-starterkit/LoRaEngine/README.md

   - IOTEDGE_IOTHUBHOSTNAME : XXX.azure-devices.net (XXX = your iot hub hostname)
   - ENABLE_GATEWAY : false
   - LOG_LEVEL : 0 (optional, to activate logging level)
+  - FacadeServerUrl : http://localhost:7071/api/ (or pointer to the function you want to use)
+  - FacadeAuthCode : <your function auth code, do not set this variable if running locally>
 4. Add a local.settings.json in the project LoRa KeysManagerFacade with
 ```json
      {